agmmnn/awesome-blender/README.md

 -   [Asset Ninja](https://assetninja.art/) : Connects your favorite asset marketplaces and other sources to all of your favorite tools.
 Browse, manage, and export assets straight from your desktop.
 -   [Normalizer](https://beta.friendlyshade.com/normalizer) : Convert normal maps to displacement maps.
 Edit, process and combine multiple normal maps and more.
 -   [Agama Materials](https://agama.itch.io/agama-materials) : is software for creating PBR materials and painting 3d models.
 You can create materials and use them for painting models, or you can use pre-made textures.
+-   [Architextures - Create](https://architextures.org/create) : web app allows you to create seamless textures, bump maps and CAD hatches.
+Select any of the parameters to get started.
+-   [Dream Textures](https://github.com/carson-katri/dream-textures) : Stable Diffusion built-in to the Blender shader editor.

 ### Terrain [^](#table)